Dimethyl phthalate: Toxic effects on bacteria

-A study on the environmental contamination of DMP has a direct influence on the cell function of Pseudomonas fluroescens (P. fluorescens), such as inhibition of growth, reduced glucose utilisation, etc. Results from the study suggest the presence of alterations in gene expressions that are involved in energy metabolism such as ATP-binding cassette transporters.
+A study on the environmental contamination of DMP has a direct influence on the cell function of Pseudomonas fluorescens, such as inhibition of growth, reduced glucose utilization, etc. Results from the study suggest the presence of alterations in gene expressions that are involved in energy metabolism such as ATP-binding cassette transporters.
 Additionally, inhibition of the Cori cycle and glycolysis pathway by DMP were also observed in the bacteria.
-P. fluorescens, a Plant Growth Promoting Rhizobacterium (PGPR), is an important bacteria found in soil, leaves and water that produces metabolites that allow plants to resist biotic and abiotic stresses.
+P. fluorescens, a plant growth promoting rhizobacterium (PGPR), is an important bacteria found in soil, leaves and water that produces metabolites that allow plants to resist biotic and abiotic stresses.
 Hence, the release of DMP as waste into the environment should be more carefully considered.

-Another study shows the ability of DMP to inhibit the growth and glucose utilization of Pseudomonas fluorescens, a species that can cause bacteremia in humans.
+Another study shows the ability of DMP to inhibit the growth and glucose utilization of P. fluorescens, a species that can cause bacteremia in humans.
 Most specifically, cell membrane deformation and membrane channels misopening were observed, as well as altered gene expression responsible of energy metabolism.